romulojales/prime-generator/README.md

 # prime-generator

-A very simple way of generate a list of prime numbers up to a given number.
+A very simple way to create a list of prime numbers up to a given number.

 # Discussion

 I've decided to keep all the code simple, but tested.
-So I can iterate it by the time.
+So, I can iterate it by the time.

-First I have a dedicated component to create the prime numbers, it contains the a grpc server to provide the number to client, running in the port 9999.
+First, I have created a component to provide the prime numbers.
+It contains the a grpc server running in the port 9999 to retrieve the numbers for a given client.

 Then a proxy which connects with the prime number server and expose a rest interface to the web running in the port 8080.

 Both, in localhost.

-All complexity and validation regarding creating and dealing with bad integers is on prime-number.
+All complexity and validation regarding creating and dealing with bad integers are on prime-number.

-The prime number generator is not **optimized**, and can cause problem of OoM or long wait time.
+The prime number generator is not **optimized**, and might have problems of OoM or long wait time if the argument is a big number.
-Because I decided to keep it simple and delivery the value on the first iteration.
-Then, improve performance.
+It is because I decided to keep it simple and delivery the value on the first iteration.
+Then, improve performance if necessary.

 Another opportunity of improvement is improve the resilience between the proxy and the prime-server.
-In a event of disconnection of the part, we need to restart both servers manually.
+In a event of disconnection, one will need to restart both servers manually.

 ## The web interface is: